SimonbJohnson/msfmakes/content/projects/gravity/main.md

-Active Learning Component

-Are you in a location where source water quality has high turbidity or cloudiness?
+{{< activelearning `Are you in a location where source water quality has high turbidity or cloudiness?

 Is the current treatment to remove turbidity working well?

-Can a gravity-fed filtration system improve access to clean water?
+Can a gravity-fed filtration system improve access to clean water?` >}}

-Implementing this design requires review and coordination with HQ.
+*Implementing this design requires review and coordination with HQ.
 Note that, at the time of going to print, OCA (Biserka Pop-Stefanija, WatSan Advisor) has validated the contents of this feature.
-If you have any technical questions, please get in touch with your WatSan Advisor.
+If you have any technical questions, please get in touch with your WatSan Advisor.*